 Awakening Wes Craven’s once in a lifetime creation

 From the moment Charles Bernstein’s seething synthesizer sinks to the pit of your stomach, you know you’re in for something special.
 What we see onscreen is different somehow.
 It is dank and grungy and saturated with a sense of palpable terror.
 We hear heavy-breathing, more perverse than your standard stalk-and-slash drivel.
 Instead of following some unseen POV presence, we step into the shoes of a young girl and wander as she does, falling deeper into the bowels of a wretched boiler room as the cackles grow and a teasing shadow haunts the periphery of our imagination.
-The music, now an off-key lullaby, scrawls its way across your nervous system.
+The music, now an off-key lullaby, scrawls its way across your nervous system like a rusty, clawed hand.
 Without so much as a glimpse at one of horror’s most iconic monsters, a colossal star is born.

 Flash-forward a decade and Craven is attempting to salvage his once in a lifetime creation with meta-infused Scream blueprint, Wes Craven’s New Nightmare.
 Conversely, New Line Cinema is doing rather well for itself having reaped the rewards for a spate of increasingly cynical sequels that have transformed Krueger into both a commercial superstar and a franchise-threatening self-parody.
-When we think of Krueger all these years later, it is hard to recall just how terrifying Robert Englund’s fritter-faced monster initially was, but we should remember, because in spite of a few sequel-setting hiccups the original A Nightmare on Elm Street is one of the finest horror movies ever put to celluloid.
+When we think of Krueger all these years later, it is hard to recall just how terrifying Robert Englund’s fritter-faced monster initially was, but we should remember, because in spite of a few sequel-setting hiccups the original A Nightmare on Elm Street is one of the finest horror movies ever dreamed up.
 Period.
-No, it can’t be compared to the likes of The Exorcist or The Shining — very different movies that warrant infinitesimal interpretation — but what it does it does better than anything else.
+It can’t be compared to the likes of The Exorcist or The Shining — very different movies that warrant infinitesimal interpretation — but what it does it does better than anything else.
 It is sitting pretty at the top of its conceptual field.

 Nancy: [speaking to Glen] Whatever you do… don’t fall asleep.